Radioactive waste: Management

-In the United States, waste management policy completely broke down with the ending of work on the incomplete Yucca Mountain Repository.
+In the United States, waste management policy broke down with the ending of work on the incomplete Yucca Mountain Repository.
 At present there are 70 nuclear power plant sites where spent fuel is stored.
-A Blue Ribbon Commission was appointed by President Obama to look into future options for this and future waste.
+A Blue Ribbon Commission was appointed by U.S. President Obama to look into future options for this and future waste.
 A deep geological repository seems to be favored.

-2018 Nobel Prize for Physics-winner Gérard Mourou has proposed using Chirped pulse amplification to generate high-energy and low-duration laser pulses to transmute highly radioactive material (contained in a target) to significantly reduce its half-life, from thousands of years to only a few minutes.
+Ducrete, Saltcrete, and Synroc are methods for immobilizing nuclear waste.

+Maritime transport of radioactive waste on ships is regulated at sea by the INF Code.

 Initial treatment

 Vitrification

 Long-term storage of radioactive waste requires the stabilization of the waste into a form that will neither react nor degrade for extended periods.
 It is theorized that one way to do this might be through vitrification.
-Currently at Sellafield the high-level waste (PUREX first cycle raffinate) is mixed with sugar and then calcined.
+Currently at Sellafield, the high-level waste (PUREX first cycle raffinate) is mixed with sugar and then calcined.
 Calcination involves passing the waste through a heated, rotating tube.
 The purposes of calcination are to evaporate the water from the waste and de-nitrate the fission products to assist the stability of the glass produced.

 The 'calcine' generated is fed continuously into an induction heated furnace with fragmented glass.
 The resulting glass is a new substance in which the waste products are bonded into the glass matrix when it solidifies.
 As a melt, this product is poured into stainless steel cylindrical containers ("cylinders") in a batch process.
 When cooled, the fluid solidifies ("vitrifies") into the glass.
 After being formed, the glass is highly resistant to water.

 After filling a cylinder, a seal is welded onto the cylinder head.
 The cylinder is then washed.
 After being inspected for external contamination, the steel cylinder is stored, usually in an underground repository.
 In this form, the waste products are expected to be immobilized for thousands of years.

 The glass inside a cylinder is usually a black glossy substance.
 All this work (in the United Kingdom) is done using hot cell systems.
 Sugar is added to control the ruthenium chemistry and to stop the formation of the volatile RuO4 containing radioactive ruthenium isotopes.
 In the West, the glass is normally a borosilicate glass (similar to Pyrex), while in the former Soviet Union it is normal to use a phosphate glass.
 The amount of fission products in the glass must be limited because some (palladium, the other Pt group metals, and tellurium) tend to form metallic phases which separate from the glass.
 Bulk vitrification uses electrodes to melt soil and wastes, which are then buried underground.
-In Germany a vitrification plant is in use; this is treating the waste from a small demonstration reprocessing plant which has since been closed down.
+In Germany, a vitrification plant is treating the waste from a small demonstration reprocessing plant which has since been closed.